wojciechmarek/modern-dashboard/README.md

 # Modern Dashboard

-It is a modern dashboard for modern companies.
+It is a demo application that shows how to build a modern web application with Angular 15 and NestJS.

 ## Purpose

-To learn the Angular 15 and NestJS frameworks and build a modern application with cutting-edge technologies:
+To learn the Angular 15 and NestJS frameworks and build a modern application with cutting-edge technologies and techniques:

-- using the latest Angular 15 features (standalone components, Signals, etc.),
+- using the latest Angular 15 features (standalone components, Signal, etc.),
 - using the latest NestJS features (GraphQL, etc.),
 - using the docker containers to develop and run the application,
+- using the MongoDB database with Change Streams,
+- using the atomic design methodology to build the UI,
 - using real-time communication with GraphQL subscriptions,
 - using Nx to manage the mono repo (to share code between the front end and the backend).